wills106/homeassistant-solax-modbus/docs/solax-mode8-modbus-power-control.md

 The Solax Gen4 inverters and higher use a modbus write_multiple_registers command.
 On the Gen4, these actions are not stored in EEPROM, so they can be executed frequently.
 The integration hides this complexity and implements one button to trigger a single or repeated update(s).
-The action behind this button is configurable through 6 parameter entities.
+The action behind this button is configurable through following parameter entities:

 * **powercontrolmode8_trigger**: trigger button for activating mode 8 loop
 * **remotecontrol_power_control_mode**: Select the submode: